sadekmunawar/Gesture-Bot/README.md

 # Gesture-Bot
 This project uses two ATmega328P microcontrollers.
-One controls the actuation of the robot, and the other detects gesttures and transmits commands.
+One controls the actuation of the robot, and the other detects gestures and transmits commands.

 ## Hardware
 * ATmega328P (2x)